dhiaselmi1/aura-financial-assistant/README.md

 ---

-Built with ❤️ using React, TailwindCSS, and modern web technologies.
+Built with ❤️ using React, TailwindCSS, Flask, and AI technologies.